 Common juniper, like most conifers, is usually planted during mild weather of spring or early fall.
 The rate of growth varies somewhat by variety, but most are slow-growing shrubs, rarely adding more than about 6 inches per year.

 |Botanical Name||Juniperus communis|

 |Mature Size||6 in.–15 ft. tall, 1–12 ft. wide|

 |Native Area||North America, Europe, Asia|

-How to Grow Common Juniper
+Common Juniper Care

 For the most part, common junipers are fairly self-sustaining and do not require much attention.
-They are extremely hardy shrubs that can adapt to a wide range of growing conditions including poor soils, dry locations, and even inner-city environments as common junipers are highly tolerant of urban pollution.
-Common junipers are slow-growing shrubs that are great for mass plantings, groundcover, rock gardens, and general garden use.
-They do not require heavy pruning but can be lightly pruned to shape in the late winter once the worst of the cold has passed.
+They are extremely hardy shrubs that can adapt to a wide range of growing conditions, including poor soils, dry locations, and even inner-city environments, as common junipers are highly tolerant of urban pollution.
+For the very best performance, give them moist but well-draining soil and plenty of sun.

 Common juniper is a sun-loving evergreen that should receive full sun for the majority of the day.
 If a common juniper does not receive enough light you may notice stalled or stunted growth.
 Common junipers cannot survive in full shade conditions.